blayne-wesneski/Cryptography/README.md

 # Cryptography
 A repo containing every single program I wrote for my cryptography class rewritten to work as a single program.
 I am mostly doing this to cut down on the number of repos I have, and I also just kind of wanted to combine them all.

+You can run the program by running driver.py

 The original Readme's for each program as well as the dates on which they were written can be found below.

 # Ciphers